 Affiliates And Advertising

 I also use Google Adsense which is a web-advertising service from Google.
 This displays targeted text, video or image advertisements on the blog as a way of earning advertising fees.
-Google Adsense uses small text files called “cookies” which are stored on your computer to allow the analysis of the use of the site.
+Google Adsense uses small text files called “cookies” which are stored on your computer to allow the analysis of the use of the site (more on that below).
 Google Adsense also uses small invisible images called “web beacons” to gather information.
+For more information on how Google uses information, please click here.

 Like most websites, this blog uses ‘cookies’ as a way of improving your experience.
 Cookies are small text files containing a string of characters that can be placed on your computer / mobile device to allow a site to know if you’ve visited before.